19hours/sg-statutes/Acts/Legal Profession Act.md

 in respect of the practice of Singapore law;

-(y) to exempt any person or entity, or any class of persons or entities, from any provision of this Part; and
+(y) to exempt any person or entity, or any class of persons or entities, from any provision of this Part ; and

+[8/2011 wef 03/05/2011]

 (z) to make such transitional, savings or other consequential provisions as the Minister considers necessary or expedient.

+[19/2008]

 ## PART X